 After just one weekend spent camping, let alone a whole season, your RV is generally pretty dirty.
 That’s why it’s important to wipe down absolutely everything at the end of the season so that it’s in tip-top shape for spring.

-Once you feel like you’ve completed a thorough interior cleaning, leave your cupboards, drawers, and fridge open to avoid musty smells over winter.
+Once you feel like you’ve completed a thorough interior cleaning, leave your cupboards, drawers, and fridge open to avoid musty smells.

-Step 3: Prepare Your RV Exterior for Winter Storage
+Step 3: Prepare Your RV Exterior for Self Storage

 Cover All Openings to Keep Out Moisture and Bugs